The Ultimate Blue Light Guide: Screens, Sleep, Glasses And Protection that Works!

 Many of these ideas are part of the American Optometric Association's paper on The Effects of Computer Use on Eye Health and Vision

 I would love to hear how you deal with blue light.
 One of our readers wrote in to share this:

 Dr. Merry from a unique research site of doctors and scientists that analyzes the latest scientific research did a deep dive on Blue Blockers and said this:

 ". . .
 I think that there is some connection between blue blockers and sleep promotion in select groups, though further work is needed to fully understand this"

-They looked at lots of research and found that there needs to be more clinical trials like the one we talk about from Columbia University in the Blue Light and Sleep section above.
-Yes, more really clinical trials encompassing EMF, Blue Light and Screen Time would be so welcomed and we will be happy to include them in our Research section to help you decide what's best for you and your family.
+They looked at lots of research and found that more clinical trials like the one we talk about from Columbia University in the Blue Light and Sleep section above are needed.
+Yes, more clinical trials encompassing EMF, blue light and screen time would be so welcomed.
+We will be happy to include them in our Research section to help you decide what's best for you and your family.

 As always, if you have any ideas, please share them with us.
 Also, if you found this information helpful, please share it with a friend.